Plastic Surgery Success Story

 Let's talk about writing.

 I have been writing most of my life--essays, technical writing, financial self-help books (for a little outfit called Lion Publishing).
-But my speculative fiction efforts restarted several years ago (2007), when I decided to finish an idea for a novel that had been sloshing around in my head since I was a teenager.
+But my speculative fiction efforts restarted several years ago, when I decided to finish an idea for a novel that had been sloshing around in my head since I was a teenager.
 This time, with a little more life experience under my belt, it flowed onto the keyboard.
-This book-writing exercise eventually became a monumental undertaking, which culminated in the epic duology "Spellgiver".
+This book-writing exercise eventually became a monumental undertaking, which culminated in the epic quadrology "Spellgiver".
 Spellgiver is a tale of enormous forces that cannot be controlled, and the frail humans who try anyway.
-This tale has seized every single one of the handful of people who've read it (including two professional editors), and it has now been turned into two books, with a third on its way.
-None are published yet; the first book "City of Shards" will be out in Q1 2018.
-See the book page for more information on Spellgiver.
+This tale has received high acclaim both from hard-edged review sites like Kirkus/Foreword Reviews, and from real readers.
+Both Spellgiver Book 1 "City of Shards" and Spellgiver Book 2 "In the Claws of the Indigen" are on Amazon.
+Book 3 "Secrets of the Land" is being written now.

 After I finished the book, I put it on a shelf and started writing short stories.
-I have written over two dozen so far, which I began to submit in 2013.
-In that time, I've received a dozen publications and multiple honorable mentions from the Writers of the Future (see Short Stories tab, a couple publications are pending).
-My short stories have received acclaim from most who have read them, and I hope to release an anthology after the Spellgiver books come out.
+I have written over thirty so far, which I began to submit in 2013.
+In that time, I've received 15-16 publications and multiple honorable mentions from the Writers of the Future (see Short Stories tab).
+My short stories have received acclaim from most who have read them, and I hope to release an anthology some time in 2019.

 I live in Southern California with my wife and golden retriever.
 I'm an engineer by trade.